Morris Overstreet: Memberships

-Overstreet is a member of Mount Zion Baptist Church in Amarillo, Texas, and attends Windsor Village United Methodist Church.
-He is also a life member of both the National Association for the Advancement of Colored People and Phi Beta Sigma fraternity.
-He is also a member of Sigma Pi Phi Fraternity.
-He is a frequent lecturer and public speaker and has taught continuing legal educational classes statewide for justices of the peace, Constitutional county judges, municipal court judges, local bar associations, the State Bar of Texas Advance Criminal Law Seminar, and the National Bar Association.
+Overstreet was a member of Mount Zion Baptist Church in Amarillo, Texas, and attended Windsor Village United Methodist Church.
+He was also a life member of both the National Association for the Advancement of Colored People and Phi Beta Sigma fraternity.
+He was also a member of Sigma Pi Phi fraternity.
+He was a frequent lecturer and public speaker and had taught continuing legal educational classes statewide for justices of the peace, Constitutional county judges, municipal court judges, local bar associations, the State Bar of Texas Advance Criminal Law Seminar, and the National Bar Association.

+Death

+Overstreet died of prostate cancer on March 3, 2024, at the age of 73.